 In most countries, nursing has become increasingly professionalised in recent years, with the traditional vocational route gradually phased out; as a result, nurses now require degrees in order to become licensed and registered.
 This means that there is now no other realistic way into the profession, making a nursing degree highly valuable.
 Many countries offer bursaries and financial assistance, too, especially if there is a shortage of skilled nurses in that jurisdiction.

-Some of the top nursing schools include the University of Pennsylvania in the US, King’s College London in England and the University of Technology Sydney in Australia.
+Some of the top nursing schools include the University of Pennsylvania, King’s College London and the University of Technology, Sydney.

 Also consider: If you want to be a licensed medical practitioner, but you don’t want to commit to medical school, then paramedic science is an exciting and challenging alternative.